senad96/senad96/README.md

 - 📫 How to reach me **beadini.senad@gmail.com**

-- ⚡ Fun fact **Did you hear about the neural network that mistook a turtle for a car?
-That's the power of adversarial attacks!"**
+- ⚡ Fun fact : Did you hear about the neural network that mistook a turtle for a car?
+That's the power of adversarial attacks!"

 <h3 align="left">Connect with me:</h3>
 <p align="left">